Best Espresso Machines for Home Use.

 Best Home Espresso coffee Machines UK.

-There were two huge developments throughout this period (I’m sure there were more than that in truth) that are proving to be permanent changes, which are the massive growth in Zoom (and other video conferencing platforms), and the massive and seemingly permanently increased popularity of home espresso machines.
+There were two huge developments throughout this period (I’m sure there were more than that in truth) that are proving to be permanent changes, which are the massive growth in Zoom (and other video conferencing platforms), and the massive and seemingly permanently increased popularity of home espresso coffee machines.

 What sort of espresso coffee machine user are you?

 If you were looking for a car, for example, you’d probably understand what gearbox you want – manual or auto?
 Can you imagine searching for a car, and only finding out when it’s delivered that you’ve bought a manual nevertheless you drive auto, or vice versa?
-While this probably doesn’t happen often with cars, it takes place fairly regularly with espresso machines, as I know from some of the emails I get.
+While this probably doesn’t happen often with cars, it takes place fairly regularly with espresso machines, as I understand from some of the emails I get.

 The bean to cup espresso machine user